 But the fun doesn’t stop there.
 I knew a sequel was coming, but I forgot about the book until a month ago when I was shopping with my mom and saw it on display at a store.
 I saw the cover of Shadow Scale and thought to myself hey, this looks like that book Seraphina I read last year.
 And then I noticed that it was its sequel and it came out earlier this year.
 So right away I logged into that store’s wifi and put Shadow Scale on hold at my local library.
 It came in when I was still at school, so it was a fun treat to come home to.
 But I couldn’t start reading it yet.
 You see, because I read Seraphina during a time where I tore through books and then had time passed, I didn’t remember much about it.
 So I got a hold of that book too and fell in love with it all over again (harder, this time, I’d say).

-Shadow Scale is the conclusion to Seraphina, taking place 3 months after.
-I’d post the Wikipedia synopsis too, but that spoil Seraphina for you.
-Just know that it majorly involves a character who was mentioned a few times in the first book, as well as a bunch of new characters, some fun traveling and still has those great aspects.
+Shadow Scale is the conclusion to Seraphina, taking place three months after.
+I’d post the Wikipedia synopsis too, but that’d spoil Seraphina for you.
+Just know that it majorly involves a character who was mentioned a few times in the first book, as well as a bunch of new characters, some fun travelling and still has those great aspects.

 Some last thoughts: